Divya0311V/AI-Powered-Smart-Fire-Extinguisher-Network-with-Digital-Twin-Based-Risk/README.md

 The system follows a multi-step logic:

 **1.Data Collection**

 Sensors gather live readings of temperature, humidity, smoke levels, and flame intensity.
 A temperature history is maintained to detect sudden spikes.

 **2.Fire Risk Evaluation**
 The Python program receives this data and feeds it into a trained machine learning model (Random Forest).
 The model uses five inputs:

-Current temperature
+a)Current temperature

-Humidity
+b)Humidity

-Smoke level
+c)Smoke level

-Presence of flame
+d)Presence of flame

-Temperature spike based on historical average
+e)Temperature spike based on historical average

 Based on this input, the model outputs either 0 (safe) or 1 (fire risk).